wookiehangover/sambreed-dev/src/content/writing/2023/links-august-2023.md

 description: shaking out the tabs from the bottom of the bag

 cover: "../../../assets/967222.jpeg"
-heroAlt: "\"to the west the cloudbanks stood above the mountains like the dark warp of the very firmament and the star-sprent reaches of the galaxies hung in a vast aura above the riders' heads\" Cormac McCarthy × Stable Diffusion XL1.0"
+heroAlt: '"to the west the cloudbanks stood above the mountains like the dark warp of the very firmament and the star-sprent reaches of the galaxies hung in a vast aura above the riders'' heads" Cormac McCarthy × Stable Diffusion XL1.0'
 pubDate: "August 31 2023"
 ---

 ## Tech

 - [How Google made the world go viral - The Verge](https://www.theverge.com/23846048/google-search-memes-images-pagerank-altavista-seo-keywords?utm_source=substack&utm_medium=email)
 - [Building and operating a pretty big storage system called S3](https://www.allthingsdistributed.com/2023/07/building-and-operating-a-pretty-big-storage-system.html)
 - [Why Open Source Matters](https://redmonk.com/sogrady/2023/08/03/why-opensource-matters/)